TeaLabs/Regex/README.md

 #### Getting Started.

-To perform regex functions such as `match`, `replace`, `split` etc, we need to create a `RegularExpression` instance.
+To perform regex functions such as `match`, `replace`, `split`, we need to create a `RegularExpression` instance.
 There are various ways to do this.

 	use Tea\Regex\Regex;
 	use function Tea\Regex\re;